 Situational Awareness (Ex): When the turk uses studied combat, he may sacrifice rounds of duration to study multiple enemies.
 The number of enemies he may study is equal to the number rounds he sacrificed.
 He gains an insight bonus on all attack rolls, damage rolls, and combat maneuver checks against the enemies for a number of rounds he didn’t sacrifice (minimum of 1).
 He can only make a studied strike against one of the enemies he’s studied.
 Just as with normal studied combat, he cannot study any of those enemies again for 24 hours unless he spends gumption points.
 He may only re-study up to one enemy per gumption point spent.

 That’s Our Way (Ex): The competence bonus a turk receives on assignments increases with his standing, for a maximum of +5.
-Prerequisite: This knack may only be selected at 4th level or higher.
+Prerequisite: The turk must be at least 4th level to select this knack.

 Thief Talent (Ex): The turk may add thief talents.
 This knack can be selected multiple times adding a different talent each time.